Omico/Gradm/README.md

 gradm:
   version: <version> # Gradm version
   rule-version: 1 # Gradm rule version, currently has no effect on this
+  format: true # default is false, if you haven't specify
+  indent: 4 # default is 2, won't take effect if format is false

 versions:
   something: "1.0.0" # create your own version